wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.4.4 =
-* Fixed: Corrected an issue with the wizard not enabling manual payment gateway
+* Fixed: Corrected an issue with the wizard not enabling manual payment gateway.

 = 3.4.3 =
 * Fixed: Corrected an issue with the manual payment gateway not showing details after order.